Z3Prover/z3/src/api/js/PUBLISHED_README.md

 # Z3 TypeScript Bindings

 This project provides high-level and low-level TypeScript bindings for the [Z3 theorem prover](https://github.com/Z3Prover/z3).
 It is available on npm as [z3-solver](https://www.npmjs.com/package/z3-solver).

 Z3 itself is distributed as a wasm artifact as part of this package.

+## Compatibility and Workarounds

+Note: This is a modification of the [z3-solver package](https://www.npmjs.com/package/z3-solver) that serves as a workaround to be used with Deno to get around the issue described [here](https://github.com/denoland/deno/issues/21695).
+This workaround modifies asynchronous calls to synchronous calls.
+The async high level function that currently have sync versions are:
+- Solver#checkSync is syncronous version of Solver#check

 ## Using